curl/curl/tests/runtests.md

 ## `--seed=[num]`

 When using *--shallow* or *-R* that randomize certain aspects of the behavior, this option can set the initial seed.
-If not set, the random seed will be set based on the currently set local year and month and the first line of the "curl -V" output.
+If not set, the random seed is set based on the currently set local year and month and the first line of the "curl -V" output.

 ## `--shallow=[num]`

 Used together with **-t**.
 This limits the number of tests to fail in torture mode to no more than **num** per test case.
-If this reduces the amount, the script will randomly discard entries to fail until the amount is **num**.
+If this reduces the amount, the script randomly discards entries to fail until the amount is **num**.

 The random seed initially set for this is fixed per month and can be set with *--seed*.